Nasim, on Specializing in IELTS Exam Prep as a Teacher in AzerbaijanBy Krzl Light Nuñes

 How strong is the demand for IELTS prep teachers in Azerbaijan?

 Well, all international exams are in high demand in Azerbaijan, especially IELTS, for those who want to continue their education abroad or at some of Azerbaijan’s universities.

 Who are your exam prep students and why are they taking the IELTS?

-My students are teenagers between 15 to 18 who want to go to Europe, and some of them are between 20 to 24 whose plan is to gain admission to a master’s or Ph.D. degree program.
+My students are teenagers between 15 to 18 who want to go to Europe, and some of them are between 20 to 24 and have plans to gain admission to a master’s or Ph.D. degree program.